bonfus/muesr/docs/Iron.rst

    :lineno-start: 6
    :language: python

-the lattice structure and one of the twelve tetrahedral muon sites are added to our sample objectc:
+The lattice structure and one of the twelve tetrahedral muon sites are added to our sample object:

 .. literalinclude:: ../examples/Fe_bcc/run_example.py
    :lines: 20-24